 It is important for firefighters to use intrinsically safe equipment to limit the risk of explosion while around fire or hazardous areas.
 This improves the safety of you and your department, giving you one less thing to worry about during emergencies.

 Share this Image On Your Site

 Waveband Communications offers two-way radio batteries that are certified intrinsically safe by Factory Manual and SGS Laboratories.
-Our batteries are frequently purchased and trusted by fire departments, law enforcement, military and miners across the nation.
+Our batteries are frequently purchased and trusted by fire departments, law enforcement, the military, and miners across the nation.

 To find an intrinsically safe battery for your two-way radio please contact us at 800-806-1076 or email@example.com to request a quote today.